illogical-robot/phpmemcachedadmin/README.md

 2. In your console, navigate to the root of the project...
    1. ...and execute `composer install`
-   2. ...and execute `docker-compose up`
+   2. ...and execute `docker compose up`

 ### If you need to modify the `docker-compose.yml` configuration